grkvlt/hyperledger-brooklyn-sawtooth/docs/getting-started.md

 Getting Started
 ===============

 This guide will cover deploying Hyperledger Sawtooth to AWS using an Apache Brooklyn server running in a Docker container on your local machine.
-This blueprint can deploy Sawtooth to other clouds, and Apache Brooklyn can be run and configured differently, but that is beyond the scope of this document.
+This blueprint can deploy Sawtooth to other clouds, and Apache Brooklyn can be run and configured differently, which is beyond the scope of this document and is covered in the [advanced installation guide](./advanced-installation.md) instead.
+Advanced users can also look at the [quick start guide](./quick-start.md) which assumes a greater level of familiarity with Brooklyn and Amazon EC2 and that credentials and keys are already configured and available.

 ### Set Up Your AWS Account